NBA Draft

 Footnotes

-1. rim attempts, which often lead to free throw
+3. rim attempts, which often lead to FT attempts

-2. A low FTR accompanied by a heavy non-rim 2P shot diet can suggest an inability to get to the rim and/or a tendency to shy away from contact, 2 problematic indicators for on-ball hopefuls
+5. A low FTR accompanied by a heavy non-rim 2P shot diet can suggest an inability to get to the rim and/or a tendency to shy away from contact, 2 problematic indicators for on-ball hopefuls.

-3. our custom metric to gaugs how friendly of a finishing environment a college team presents
+6. our custom metric to gauge how friendly of a finishing environment a college team presents

 About the author